tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_stoplight.md

 path1: /restapispecifications.html
 ---

-Earlier in the course, you might have followed the tutorial for  [Fastest Way to Create an OpenAPI Specification Document](pubapis_openapis_quickstart_stoplight.html), which uses Stoplight Studio.
+Earlier in the course, you might have followed the tutorial for [Create an OpenAPI Specification through Stoplight Studio](pubapis_openapis_quickstart_stoplight.html), which uses Stoplight Studio.
 As a GUI editor for creating an OpenAPI, Stoplight Studio simplifies the authoring of a highly technical syntax that is often challenging to make valid.
 Now let's dive a bit deeper into the offerings and philosophy of Stoplight.

 Among other services, Stoplight provides visual modeling tools to create an OpenAPI document for your API &mdash; without requiring you to know the OpenAPI spec details or code the spec line by line.
 This API specification document can act as a single source of truth that empowers the whole API lifecycle, from UX prototyping to testing, development, documentation, sales, and more.